devhliu/DoseCalcs-Gui/docs/source/GUI.rst

 Installation window and DoseCalcs-Core component Installing
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-After installing and running DoseCalcs-GUI, DoseCalcs-Core is ready for installation by using the installation window as illustrated below:
+After installing and running DoseCalcs-Gui, DoseCalcs-Core is ready for installation by using the installation window as illustrated below:

 .. image:: /images/InsWin.png